 If you thought college was hard, wait until you hit the real world.
 What I hear from former students most often is, “I knew it was going to be hard.
 I just didn’t know it was going to be this hard.”
 This business is not for the faint of heart.
 It takes a lot of hard work and belief in yourself to even feel like you’ve gotten a hold of the bottom rung of the ladder.
 Learning to be patient and wait your turn are skills you can work on every day.

 3. You need to work at it every day.

 If you want to get through those first difficult years, you have to work at it every day.
-If you leave it to chance, you will always be able to convince yourself that you will have time to do those mailings, make those calls, and read those trades “soon.”
-You have to start by scheduling at least an hour every day that you are working at your business—and it is a business.
-Any day that you have done at least one thing for your career is a good day.
+If you leave it to chance, you’ll always be able to convince yourself that you will have time to do those mailings, make those calls, and read those trades “soon.”
+You have to start by scheduling at least an hour every day that you’re working at your business—and it’s a business.
+Any day that you’ve done at least one thing for your career is a good day.
 This includes auditioning, doing mailings, etc., but it also includes working out, eating healthy, seeing plays, movies, new TV shows, etc. Your job is to learn the business.
-It's “learnable,” but you do have to learn it.
+It’s “learnable,” but you do have to learn it.

 Put these lessons to work and apply to casting calls on Backstage!

 4. Agents, casting directors, producers, and directors are not the enemy.

 Yes, the whole manager, agent, casting director system is set up so that many, many people have vetted you before you get in front of the person who will actually decide to hire you: the director, producer, or both.
 However, they really do want you to be good.
 It makes their job easier.
 Remember if you nail it in the room, then everyone in that system looks good.